sylvain-prevost/BinaryNotes.NET/README.md

 - Fixed OID parsing when not last in sequence.
 - Fixed C# class generation when BOOLEAN element is annotated with a DEFAULT value.
 - Fixed C# class generation when MAX keyword is used in asn.1 constraint.
+- Fixed encoding of elements whose values are matching asn.1 DEFAULT definition (ie, it should NOT be encoded for DER).

 <br>
 <br>